 One area where extraverts are struggling is being able to disconnect from work at the end of the workday.
 The ideal scenario for extraverts, it seems, is a hybrid employment model in which they spend part of their time working from home and part in the office.
 Introverts, on the other hand, appear happy to move to a permanent work-from-home setup.

 The data also highlight some of the pros and cons of working in close proximity to one’s partner or spouse.
 Generally speaking, people view the increased time spent with their partner as a benefit to their relationship, reporting that their overall connection, as well as their sex life, has improved.
 But many workers indicate being easily distracted by their partner and feeling less productive when their partner is around.
-Incidentally, men are more likely to call out the downsides of working alongside their partner than women.
+Incidentally, men are more likely to call out the downsides of working alongside their partners than women.
 Moreover, approximately 30 percent of people report being envious of their partner’s schedule.

 Other research has pointed out the pros and cons of spending more time with one's romantic partner due to COVID-19 stay-at-home directives.
 The scientific consensus seems to be that couples with better coping skills going into the pandemic—such as being able to help each other relax by engaging in pleasant activities and dividing household chores equally—experienced increases in relationship satisfaction over the course of the pandemic.
 Couples with negative coping habits, on the other hand, have endured decreases in relationship satisfaction.

 Bad habits, challenges, and opportunities notwithstanding, remote work is here to stay.
 Given the choice, most workers would opt to continue working from home for the long-term (47 percent), while 35 percent would elect a hybrid option, and just 17 percent would prefer to return to the office.
-One in five workers report expecting to flex between home and office, leaving decision-makers with the need to adjust current office setups and adapt to hot-desking where available.
+One in five workers reports expecting to flex between home and office, leaving decision-makers with the need to adjust current office setups and perhaps adapt to hot-desking where available.

-LinkedIn and Facebook image: Dragana Gordic/Shutterstock
+LinkedIn/Facebook image: Dragana Gordic/Shutterstock